vadim-vic/Signal-separation/README.md

 <img src="https://github.com/vadim-vic/Signal-separation/blob/main/latex/fig_mix_one.png?raw=true)" alt="The success rate of collision resolution" width="585" height="435"><br>
 <!--![The success rate of collision resolution](/latex/fig_mix_one.png)-->
+*The proposed model separates two collided tags with an 80% success rate, saves the slot for three collided tags with a 60% success rate, and could even save the slot for four and five collided tags.*

-Each line is the number of successfully recognized IDs of the tags after the signal reconstruction.
-The x-axis shows the level of noise from the expected standard deviation to zero.
-The y-axis shows the proportion of recovered time slots.
+Each line is the success rate of successfully recognized IDs of the tags after the signal separation.
+The x-axis shows the level of noise from zero up to the expected standard deviation.
+The y-axis shows the proportion of separated time series and recognized IDs of the I/Q data.

 The figure shows that the most expected types of collision: two and three tags hit the same slot.
 It delivers good TODO I/Q data identity reconstruction.